 The workhorse of forecasting, ARIMA, stands for AutoRegressive Integrated Moving Average.
-Fundamental ideas of ARIMA are similar to those of exponential smoothing: We give different weights to past values, and also on the forecasting errors of the past.
+Fundamental ideas of ARIMA are similar to those of exponential smoothing: We give different weights to past values and the forecasting errors of the past.

-The autoregressive in ARIMA means that we use the previous data points in order to estimate the future.
+The autoregressive in ARIMA means that we use the previous data points to estimate the future.
 This is essentially a linear regression: We multiply each past value by a factor and add them together to get an estimate.
-The best values for these multipliers are determined by fitting them on the data.
+The best values for these multipliers are determined by fitting them into the data.

-Similarly, ARIMA takes past forecast errors, and adds them together after multiplying each one by a parameter.
+Similarly, ARIMA takes past forecast errors and adds them together after multiplying each one by a parameter.
 This can be seen as a moving average of past errors, hence the name.
-Again, the values of multipliers are determined by fitting on the data.
+Again, the values of multipliers are determined by fitting the data.